 1. Gripe Water

-Its main ingredients, sodium bicarbonate and dill seed oil, work together in relaxing the tummy and breaking down the bubbles to help pass gas.
+Its main ingredients, sodium bicarbonate and dill seed oil, work together to relax the tummy and break down bubbles to help pass gas.

 2. Probiotic Drops

 Probiotic drops are used to replenish levels of friendly bacteria, which helps to restore the balance between good and bad — the gas-offending bacteria.

-The bacteria used is known as lactobacillus, and it has shown promising results against colic, albeit in limited research (7).
+Lactobacillus is the bacteria in probiotic drops, and it has shown promising results against colic, albeit in limited research (8).

 However, probiotics are not an instant remedy.
 They work gradually, so it may be a few weeks before you notice any improvements.